C4ptainCrunch/thesis/source/index.rst

-As an example, in the initial state (:numref:`fig:initial_board`), the first player to move is South (on the bottom) and he plays :math:`4` (highlighted in the figure in red), the board will then be in the  state shown in :numref:`fig:first_move`.
+As an example, in the initial state (:numref:`fig:initial_board`), the first player to move is South (on the bottom) and they play :math:`4` (highlighted in the figure in red), the board is in the state shown in :numref:`fig:first_move`.